-(1) Any credit union organized under the Credit Union Act may, with the approval of the department, merge or consolidate with one or more other credit unions organized under the act or under the laws of the United States, if the credit unions merging or consolidating possess coinciding common bonds of association.

-(2) When two or more credit unions merge or consolidate, one shall be designated as the continuing credit union or a totally new credit union shall be organized.
+- (1) Any credit union organized under the Credit Union Act may, with the approval of the department, merge or consolidate with one or more other credit unions organized under the act or under the laws of the United States, if the credit unions merging or consolidating possess coinciding common bonds of association. - (2) When two or more credit unions merge or consolidate, one shall be designated as the continuing credit union or a totally new credit union shall be organized.
 If the latter procedure is followed, the new credit union shall be organized under the Credit Union Act or under the laws of the United States.
-All participating credit unions other than the continuing or new credit union shall be designated as merging credit unions.

-(3) Any merger or consolidation of credit unions shall be done according to a plan of merger or consolidation.
+All participating credit unions other than the continuing or new credit union shall be designated as merging credit unions. - (3) Any merger or consolidation of credit unions shall be done according to a plan of merger or consolidation.
 After approval by the boards of directors of all participating credit unions, the plan shall be submitted to the department for preliminary approval.
 If the plan includes the organization of a new credit union, all documents required pursuant to section 21-1724 shall be submitted as a part of the plan.
-In addition, each participating credit union shall submit the following information:

-(a) The time and place of the meeting of the boards of directors at which the plan of merger or consolidation was agreed upon;
+In addition, each participating credit union shall submit the following information: - (a) The time and place of the meeting of the boards of directors at which the plan of merger or consolidation was agreed upon; - (b) The vote of the directors in favor of the adoption of the plan; and - (c) A copy of a resolution or other action by which the plan was agreed upon.

-(b) The vote of the directors in favor of the adoption of the plan; and complies with section 21-1724.
+The department shall grant preliminary approval if the plan has been approved properly by the boards of directors and if the documentation required to organize a new credit union, if any, complies with section 21-1724.
 The director, in his or her discretion, may order a hearing be held if he or she determines that the condition of the acquiring credit union warrants a hearing or that the plan of merger would be unfair to the merging credit union.